 Buffalo River Resort

-This is the newest Buffalo River recreation destination, featuring hiking, tubing, horseback riding and other fun right on the river.
-Primitive camping, RV hookups and cabins are available.
+This is the newest Buffalo River recreation destination, featuring hiking, tubing, kayaking, canoeing horseback riding and other fun right on the river.
+Camping, RV hookups and cabins are available.

 3520 N Hwy 13 Lobelville, TN

 From pt.
 1, return to TN-13.
 Turn L, go 5.2 miles to pt.
 2.

 Heath’s Canoe Rentals

 Be introduced to the Buffalo River with a great canoeing adventure at this outfitter with easy access points.

 Continue S for 2.4 miles on TN-13 to pt.
 3.

 The Buffalo River is not named for the bison that once inhabited the area, but for the buffalo fish (Ictiobus species) commonly found in the river.